LhatMjnk/RLFSC-Reinforcement-Learning-For-Sentence-Classification/README.md

 - [`Data/`]: Contains the UIT-VSFC dataset divided into training, validation, and test sets.
 - [`Images/`]: Directory for storing images, such as plots or diagrams, generated during analysis or model training.
 - [`Model/`]: Contains saved models and checkpoints.
-- [`Notebook/`]: Jupyter notebooks used for model development, training, and evaluation.
+- [`Notebook/`]: Jupyter notebooks are used for model development, training, and evaluation.
 - [`Report/`]: Documentation and reports related to the project.
 - [`src/`]: Source code including utility functions, model definitions, and environment configurations.
 - [`requirement.txt`]: Lists all the dependencies required to run the project.